CapitalOne lifts Antero Resources Corporation [AR] price estimate. Who else is bullish?

-Antero Resources Corporation [NYSE: AR] stock went on an upward path that rose over 6.95% on Wednesday, amounting to a one-week price decrease of less than -2.45%.
+Antero Resources Corporation [NYSE: AR] slipped around -0.29 points on Tuesday, while shares priced at $9.51 at the close of the session, down -2.96%.
 The company report on February 18, 2021 that Antero Resources Corp. to Host Earnings Call.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.